sictweb/bti425-2020/graded-work/assign1.md

 (This is also demonstrated in Step 4 of the ["Loading and saving data" tutorial](http://learn.knockoutjs.com/#/?tutorial=loadingsaving) on the Knockout learning/tutorials web site.)

-Next, it tells us to edit the view model function. *Inside* the view model function, write another "save" function, which would look something like this for now:
+Next, it tells us to edit the view model function. *Inside* the view model function, write another function named "save", which would look something like this for now:

 ```js
 self.save = function(project) {